devtut/generate/docs/algorithm/depth-first-search.md

 ---
-metaTitle: "Algorithm - Depth First Search"
+title: "Algorithm - Depth First Search"
 description: "Introduction To Depth-First Search"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Depth First Search

 ## Introduction To Depth-First Search

 [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) is an algorithm for traversing or searching tree or graph data structures.
 One starts at the root and explores as far as possible along each branch before backtracking.
 A version of depth-first search was investigated in the 19th century French mathematician Charles Pierre Trémaux as a strategy for solving mazes.